Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Empirical Analyses

 \cref{fig:res_IED_SAF} illustrates changes in the estimated intensity surfaces for insurgent attacks (measured using IEDs and SAFs) when increasing the expected number of airstrikes (the first two rows) and when shifting the focal point of airstrikes to Baghdad (the bottom two rows), with the varying duration of interventions, $M=1,3,7,30$ days (columns).
 These surfaces can be used to estimate the causal effect of a change in the intervention over any region.
 Dark blue areas represent areas where the change in the military strategy would reduce insurgent attacks, whereas red areas correspond to those with an increase in insurgent attacks.
 Statistical significance of these results is shown in \cref{app_tab:res_tau}.

 The figure reveals a number of findings.
-First, there is no substantial change in insurgent attacks if these interventions last only for one day.
-When increasing airstrikes for a longer duration, however, a greater number of insurgent attacks are expected to occur, with the largest number of attacks per day occurring with the 7 day change in the intervention.
+First, we find no substantial change in insurgent attacks if these interventions last only for one or three days.
+When increasing airstrikes for a longer duration, however, a greater number of insurgent attacks are expected to occur.
 These changes are concentrated in the Baghdad area and the roads that connect Baghdad and the northern city of Mosul.
-These estimated effects, measured in terms of attacks per day, appear to decline when the intervention change lasts for 30 days.
 These patterns apply to both IEDs and SAFs with slightly greater effects estimated for SAFs.
-Far from suppressing insurgent attacks, airstrikes actually {\it increase} them over time.
-In this setting, airstrikes are clearly counterproductive, failing to reduce insurgent violence while also victimizing civilians.
+Under \cref{ass:unmeasured_conf}, these results suggest that, far from suppressing insurgent attacks, airstrikes actually may {\it increase} them over time.
+In this setting, airstrikes can be counterproductive, failing to reduce insurgent violence while also victimizing civilians.
+We emphasize that \cref{ass:unmeasured_conf} may be violated and address this issue through our sensitivity analysis.

-In contrast, when shifting the focal point of airstrikes to Baghdad for 7 days, the total number of insurgent attacks over the entire country decreases.
-However, when the intervention lasts for 30 days, we find that insurgents shift their attacks to the areas around Mosul while reducing the number of attacks in Baghdad.
+Under our assumptions, we find that the effect estimates for shifting the focal point of airstrikes to Baghdad for 1, 3, or 7 days are close to null.
+However, when the intervention change lasts for 30 days, our analysis suggests that insurgents may shift their attacks to the areas around Mosul while reducing the number of attacks in Baghdad.
 This displacement pattern is particularly pronounced for SAFs.
-For IEDs, insurgents appear to move their attacks to the Mosul area even with the intervention of 7 days, though the effect size is smaller.
-In short, the effects of airstrikes are not localized, but instead {\it ripple over long distances} as insurgents respond in different parts of the country.
-Unlike existing approaches \citep[e.g][]{schutte2014matched}, our approach captures this often-considerable displacement of violence and thus helps avoid mistaken inferences about the causal effects of airstrikes.
+For SAFs, insurgents appear to move their attacks to the Mosul area even with the intervention of 7 days, though the effect size is smaller.
+In short, the effects of airstrikes may not be localized, but instead can {\it ripple over long distances} as insurgents respond in different parts of the country.
+Unlike existing approaches which focus on the effect of an intervention in the nearby area \citep[e.g][]{schutte2014matched}, our approach captures this often-considerable displacement of violence.